hetalang/heta-specifications/syntax.md

     };
     ```

 2. The **String** value inside Dictionary starts from first non-space symbol and ends with non-space symbol before stop-list: ", } ] @ # ' \` " ".
-If you want to use symbols from stop list inside value, use parentheses `"` .
+If you want to use symbols from stop list inside string value, use parentheses `"` .

     Example:
     ```heta